schnoddelbotz/cloud-vm-docker/README.md

 - allow alternate VM disk images? custom cloud_init? custom network? labels? svcAccount (or roles to add to default)?
 - have some simple dashboard ('docker ps++') served via http cfn?
 - in theory, even with failed mgmt request, VM should be shut down via `shutdown` command, but service is run as non-root user ...
+- for `--wait`, do not poll data store! https://firebase.google.com/docs/firestore/query-data/listen
+- for `--wait`, it should pull/print logs automatically if non-zero exit code
+- so much err handling/responses
+- any non-zero Docker run exit code will result in exit(1) - it should return Docker exit code [cobra]